AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

   }
 }
 ```
-This solution definitely fixes described issue but does not meet out [goals](#goals).
+This solution definitely fixes described issue but does not meet out [Goals for New Approaches](#goals-for-new-approaches).

 **Pros**